neugun/EASEQ-FISH/README.md

 - ROI_ransac_napari_fixmovROI.ipynb has each registation step and can do the visualization of registered point clouds and images.

 ### Bash command #
-- Pipeline was executed with Bash command. <br/>
+- Pipeline is to be executed with Bash command. <br/>
-- We used the Slurm high-performance cluster for computing, see the description for the Slurm workload manager [Slurm workload manager](https://slurm.schedmd.com/documentation.html).
+- We use the Slurm high-performance cluster for computing, see the description for the Slurm workload manager [Slurm workload manager](https://slurm.schedmd.com/documentation.html).

 ## Additional information #